c

-Innovations in flight: Key construction trends across aviation
+Innovations in flight: Five construction trends shaping aviation

 More than 40,000 airports worldwide facilitate the annual global travel of billions of passengers.
 From the gates where passengers arrive and the terminals where they spend time, to the trains quickly moving passengers throughout the airport and belts where bags are delivered, airports have many facilities they need to uphold and maintain.

-Here are some of the key trends we’re seeing in the aviation sector and how Skanska’s relentless focus on passenger experience is helping propel the industry forward.
+Here, we’re exploring five key trends showing up across the aviation sector and how Skanska’s relentless focus on passenger experience is helping propel the industry forward.

 Travelers don’t want to be stuck in airport traffic, nor do they want to be bumping into other travelers.
 That means an increased need for airport infrastructure nationwide that can seamlessly serve millions of annual passengers.

 In Atlanta, Skanska helped develop a fresh and modern look at Hartsfield-Jackson International Airport, which included upgrading and modernizing restrooms and adding five additional gates at the north end of Concourse T. Skanska also spearheaded improvements to AGT (Plane Train) stations and Transportation Mall and wayfinding, improving the overall traveler experience.
-The project at the world's busiest passenger airport is part of a broader expansion and renovation plan which will increase capacity, renew and replace existing facilities and enhance the airport’s aesthetic appeal.
+The project at the world's busiest passenger airport is part of a broader expansion and renovation plan focused on increasing capacity, renewing and replacing existing facilities and enhancing the airport’s aesthetic appeal.

 In Queens, New York, Skanska is improving passenger accessibility to and from JFK International Airport by leading a project that will reconfigure and reconstruct the airport’s Central Terminal area roadways and utilities as well as build a new Ground Transportation Center (GTC).
 This project will greatly improve the airport’s roadway network by creating an easier to navigate and more user-friendly airport experience.

-Across the country in Los Angeles, Skanska is involved in the massive expansion efforts at LAX ahead of the 2028 Olympic and Paralympic games.
+Across the country, Skanska is involved in the massive expansion efforts at Los Angeles International Airport ahead of the 2028 Olympic and Paralympic games.
 Our teams are hard at work creating utility, taxiway and overall accessibility improvements to decrease congestion, improve the passenger experience and lay the groundwork for increased capacity with the upcoming new Terminal 9 and Concourse 0.

 For many passengers, air travel is an all-day experience.
-As such, passengers look for and are pleasantly surprised when airports feature modern amenities that make their travel day better and create ease in getting around.
+As such, passengers look for and are pleasantly surprised when airports feature modern amenities that make their travel day better and are easy to navigate.

 In New York, Skanska completed work on a massive redevelopment at LaGuardia Airport (LGA) Terminal B for that very purpose.
 Over the past few years, this 1.3 million square-foot project has been awarded several designations and recognitions related to its modernization and customer experience, including: